Why you need

 Accessibility is about allowing your audience to enjoy your content.

 There are moral reasons to do this — everyone should be able to access content on the web with relative ease.
 But there are also business reasons to do so.
-1 in 5 people have some form of long-term illness, disability, or impairment.
+One in five people have some form of long-term illness, disability, or impairment.
 It’s a serious problem to solve — and a seriously large audience to exclude from your audience.

 Even PDFs that have been specifically designed and produced with accessibility in mind (not a trivial task) are not guaranteed to work on all kinds of devices and software.